Miniskirt: 1980s and 1990s

 Throughout the 1980s, beginning at the end of the seventies, designers experimented with shortening heavily constructed historical dress styles, mostly from the 1950s, with fifties crinoline skirts, fifties sheath skirts, and fifties bubble/puffball skirts shown in above-the-knee lengths as early as 1979.
 Styles from the deeper past were also shortened.
 In the early eighties, Perry Ellis referenced the sixteenth through eighteenth centuries by altering the shape of the flouncy, hip-yoked miniskirts he'd been showing since 1979.
 In 1980, he bolstered them with petticoats and added stiffening to extend them out to the sides, causing some fashion writers to compare them to panniers.
 In others, he moved the fullness to the back for mini-length bustles.
 The following year, he added stuffed-organdy padding to the skirts and referred to them as farthingales, a sixteenth-century term for a similarly padded floor-length skirt.
 A better known example of a truncated historical skirt style came from former punk designer Vivienne Westwood.
 In 1985, British designer Westwood offered her first "mini-crini," an abbreviated version of the Victorian crinoline, complete with wire cage.
-Its mini-length, bouffant silhouette inspired the puffball skirts widely presented by more established designers such as Christian Lacroix.
+Its mini-length, bouffant silhouette inspired the puffball skirts widely presented by more mainstream designers such as Christian Lacroix.
+While designers had been reviving pouf skirts, bubble skirts, and 1950s-style crinoline skirts in mini lengths since the end of the 1970s, Westwood's 1860s-structured mini-crinis strengthened interest in such shapes among both the fashion industry and the public, so that by Lacroix's peak of influence in 1986-87, the designer could present a range of heavily constructed historical dress styles in mini lengths: minis with bustles, mini-pouf skirts, mini-crinolines, mini-tutus.
 In 1989, Westwood's mini-crini was described as having combined two conflicting ideals – the crinoline, representing a "mythology of restriction and encumbrance in woman's dress", and the "equally dubious mythology of liberation" associated with the miniskirt.

 Sixties-revivalist Stephen Sprouse showed his first collection in 1983 and favored almost period-perfect shift minidresses and trapeze minidresses in graffiti prints, blacks, and searing sixties brights, including fluorescents, with geometric paillettes and sixties-style cutouts, sometimes of peace signs.
 Some of his microminis were in patent leather.
 Others were in stretch fabrics for an eighties-style tight fit.
 Also eighties-style and very unlike the 1960s were the shoes he showed with these clothes: 1980s shoe shapes like high-heeled pumps and Doc Martens.
+Other designers who focused on sixties-revival looks, including sixties-looking miniskirts, for periods of time during the eighties included David Cameron, Robert Molnar, Katharine Hamnett, and Liza Bruce.